maivanquanbk/az204/README.md

     **Trigger**: is a piece of application logic that can be executed before (pre-triggers) and after (post-triggers) creation, deletion, and replacement of a document.
 Triggers are written in JavaScript.

     **Change feed**: we can use it for sort of de-normalization and duplicating data to a different container with different partition key for optimizing query.

+### Develop solutions that use blob storage

+***

+1. Choose a tool and strategy for copying blobs

+    **Azure CLI**:
+    - Using `az storage blob copy command`.
+    - This command runs asynchronously and uses the Azure Storage service to manage the copy process.
+    - This means we don't have to download and upload blobs via local storage to migrate them between accounts.
+    - We can put ETag and date condition option to specify which blobs will be copied from the source such as `--source-if-match`, `--source-if-modified-since`, etc or which blobs will be overwrite at the destination such as `--destination-if-match`, `--destination-if-modified-since`, etc.
+    - **UseCase**: You want to quickly upload the data in a collection of small files held in a local folder to blob storage.
+This is a one-off request.
+You don't want to overwrite blobs that have been modified in the last two days.

+    **AZCopy**:
+    - The AzCopy utility was written specifically for transferring data into, out of, and between Azure Storage accounts.
+    - A key strength of AzCopy over the Azure CLI is that they're recoverable.
+The AzCopy command tracks the progress of copy operations, and if an operation fails, it can be restarted close to the point of failure.
+    - The AzCopy command lacks the ability to select blobs based on their modification dates.
+    - AzCopy does provide comprehensive support for hierarchical containers and blob selection by pattern matching (two features not available with the Azure CLI).
+    - **UseCase**: You want to transfer a series of large files to blob storage.
+It may take several hours to upload each file, and you're concerned that if a transfer fails it shouldn't have to restart from the beginning

+    **.NET Storage Client library**:
+    - The .NET Storage Client library requires a development investment, and may not be suitable for quick, one-off jobs.
+    - If we have a complex task that is repeated often, and needs certain of customization and flexibility, then this investment could be worthwhile.
+    - **UseCase**: You want to move a set of blobs in Azure storage from one storage account to another.
+You want to organize the blobs in the destination account in different folders, according to the month in which each blob was last updated.
+You'll be performing this task at regular intervals.

+2. Manage container properties and metadata with .NET

+    **About properties and metadata**:

+    - **System properties**: System properties exist on each Blob storage resource.
+Some of them can be read or set, while others are read-only.
+    - **User-defined metadata**: User-defined metadata consists of one or more name-value pairs that you specify for a Blob storage resource.

+    **Retrieve container properties**:
+    - GetProperties
+    - GetPropertiesAsync

+    **Set metadata**: You can specify metadata as one or more name-value pairs on a blob or container resource.
+To set metadata, add name-value pairs to an IDictionary object, and then call one of the following methods to write the values:

+    - SetMetadata
+    - SetMetadataAsync

+3. Implement data archiving and retention

+    **Store business-critical blob data with immutable storage**:
+    - For the duration of the retention interval, blobs can be created and read, but cannot be modified or deleted.
+    - Time-based retention policy support: Users can set policies to store data for a specified interval.
+After the retention period has expired, blobs can be deleted but not overwritten.
+    - Legal hold policy support: If the retention interval is not known, users can set legal holds to store immutable data until the legal hold is cleared.
+    - Container and storage account deletion are also not permitted if there are any blobs in a container that are protected by a legal hold or a locked time-based policy.
+    - Locked time-based policies will protect against container deletion only if at least one blob exists within the container.

+    **Access tiers for Azure Blob Storage - hot, cool, and archive**:
+    - **Hot** - Optimized for storing data that is accessed frequently.
+    - **Cool** - Optimized for storing data that is infrequently accessed and stored for at least 30 days.
+It can be used for Short-term backup and disaster recovery datasets.
+It still provides a need to be available immediately when accessed but the cost will higher than **Hot** tier.
+    - **Archive** - Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency requirements (on the order of hours).
+It can be used for Long-term backup, secondary backup, and archival datasets

+    - Notes:
+        - Only the hot and cool access tiers can be set at the account level.
+The archive access tier isn't available at the account level.
+        - Hot, cool, and archive tiers can be set at the blob level during upload or after upload.
+        - While a blob is in archive storage, the blob data is offline and can't be read, overwritten, or modified.
+To read or download a blob in archive, we must first rehydrate it to an online tier.

+    **Rehydrate blob data from the archive tier**:
+    - There are two options to retrieve and access data stored in the archive access tier.
+        - Rehydrate an archived blob to an online tier - Rehydrate an archive blob to hot or cool by changing its tier using the Set Blob Tier operation.
+        - Copy an archived blob to an online tier - Create a new copy of an archive blob by using the Copy Blob operation.
+Specify a different blob name and a destination tier of hot or cool.

+    - The process of rehydration can take hours to complete which depends on rehydrate priority:
+        - Standard priority: The rehydration request will be processed in the order it was received and may take up to 15 hours.
+        - High priority: The rehydration request will be prioritized over Standard requests and may finish in under 1 hour for objects under ten GB in size.

 ## Implement Azure Security (15-20%)